typegaro/workforge/README.md

 # 🧰 Workforge (Go)

-Workforge is a lightweight Go CLI that helps you open and manage local development projects.
-It integrates with tmux and supports Git Worktree layouts, so you can jump into a project (or a worktree) and have your environment come up exactly how you want it.
+Tired of doing the exact same 4 setup steps every time you open a project?
+Same.
+Workforge is a tiny Go CLI that spins up your local dev environments with tmux and Git Worktree support.
+Hit `wf open`, pick a project, and—poof—windows, commands, and hooks greet you like you meant to be productive.

-Status: early alpha.
-Interfaces and messages may change.
+ALPHA WARNING: This is more MVP than finished software.
+Interfaces, messages, and behavior can change without notice.
+Great for your laptop.
+Not your production servers.

-## ✨ Features
+## ✨ What It Does Well

-- Project registry stored under `~/.config/workforge/workforge.json`.
+- Keeps a project registry at `~/.config/workforge/workforge.json`.
-- Fuzzy finder to quickly open a project or a Git Worktree subdirectory.
+- Fuzzy-finds projects or Git Worktree leaf directories and loads them fast.
-- Per-project YAML config (`.wfconfig.yml`) to define on-load hooks and either a foreground command or a tmux session.
+- Per-project YAML config (`.wfconfig.yml`) with `on_load` hooks and either a `foreground` command or a tmux session.
-- Optional Git Worktree mode: register a base directory as a worktree root and open any subdirectory as a project.
+- Git Worktree mode: register a base directory and open its leaves as individual projects.
+- Worktree helpers: `wf add` to create/add worktrees, `wf rm` to remove them (with `on_delete` hooks).

-## Prerequisites
+## Requirements

-- Go (per `go.mod`, Go 1.24+)
+- Go (from `go.mod`: Go 1.24+)
-- `git` available in `PATH`
+- `git` in `PATH`
-- `tmux` (only if you use tmux sessions)
+- `tmux` (only if you want tmux sessions)
-- A POSIX shell (bash, zsh, fish, sh).
-The tool uses your `SHELL` env var.
+- A POSIX shell (`$SHELL`: bash, zsh, fish, sh)

 ## Install

-Build from source (main package is at the repository root):
+Build locally (main package is at repo root):

 ```bash
 git clone <repo-url>